RepTrak partners with Onclusive to combine reputation and PR data – TechCrunch

 Conversely, he said that for a chief communications officer who’d previously paid more attention to high-level reputation, Onclusive’s provides more real-time data and tactical tools.

 Beltramo added that there will be multiple stages to the partnership.
-First, the companies are working to present Onclusive’s media analytics in the RenTrak system.
-Eventually, information will be flowing in the opposite direction too, with Onclusive’s team figuring out how to incorporate RenTrak as well.
+First, the companies are working to present Onclusive’s media analytics in the RepTrak system.
+Eventually, information will be flowing in the opposite direction too, with Onclusive’s team figuring out how to incorporate RepTrak as well.

 “I am pleased that our partnership with Onclusive will give our clients an even more proactive way to activate their reputation management efforts by using the RepTrak Platform to prioritize and diagnose opportunities and threats, then drill into the details of their media presence to take action,” said RepTrak CEO Kylie Wright-Ford in a statement.
 “The media and cultural environments are very dynamic right now, so companies need to have a complete set of accurate data to make the right decisions.”